WestDRI/wgpages/content/julia202202/julia-09-distributed-arrays.md

 But the time being, this is the way it is.

-Logically, to accomplish the setting values at `A[istart:iend]`, we need perform the following
+Now let's have a look at how we to accomplish the task of setting a slice of data `A[istart:iend]`.
+Logically we need perform the following

 1. On each worker, find the lower and upper indices `ilo` and `iup`, respectively, of the data portion owned by the worker process;
 2. Find the intersection `iset` of indices of range `istart` and `iend` and the set of indices of local portion of data ranging from `ilo` to `iup;